 On the other hand, when we do not honor the rules of reality, we often raise our children to be unprepared for reality.
 They have false expectations of how things really work and are often disillusioned with life and its rewards.
 They may grow up thinking that whining and complaining are valued pastimes, and then discover that only other whiners and complainers end up wanting their company.
 They may believe that average efforts should bring tremendous rewards, and thus are severely disappointed with life and work.

 Another key lesson from reality is that effort brings rewards.
-Smart, focused effort brings even better rewards.
+The smart, focused effort brings even better rewards.
 But lazy, average efforts only bring mediocre rewards.
 And most of us want more than mediocre.

 If not careful, we can teach kids that poor efforts still earn you the good stuff.
 This is generally not true.
 But many children and adolescents live with abundance and entitlement that has no requirement for effort.
 This is a formula for both misery and failure.

 The rewards of hard work, that is intelligently focused, and goal-driven tends to bring remarkable returns.
 However, we must start teaching these lessons early, and not rely upon lectures and words later in life.

 I encourage you to study and notice how the world works.
 Abandon your bias on how things should be and see it the way it is.
 Then, consider setting up a home that reflects the key lessons you can pull from reality.
 This is the key to preparing your children to thrive in a world exquisitely prepared to reward them with happiness and success!
 Just don’t pretend that you see bad habits and ugly behavior, and your positive approaches will cure that.
 They will not.
 Instead, inject a consistent dose of reality, and this will get you back on track.